c1728p9/board-recovery-instructions/win10-interface-update.md

 Allow the update a few seconds to complete, and then unplug and replug the board into your computer normally (without holding down the reset button).
 You device now has the updated bootloader, and the will mount normally.
 If you are using a Windows 8 or Windows 10 machine, continue to the next step, [Step 3: Re-enable storage services](#step3).
 If you are updating on some other operating system, then jump straight to the section [Normal interface update procedures](#normal_update) found at the end of this guide.

 === <a name="step3"></a>Step 3: Re-enable storage services (for Windows 8/10 machines only) ===
-On your Windows 8 or Windows 10 machine, turn storage services back on by following the same steps listed in [Step 1: Disable storage services](#step1), but this time click the button name _Start_ instead of _Stop_.
+On your Windows 8 or Windows 10 machine, turn storage services back on by following the same steps listed in [Step 1: Disable storage services](#step1), but this time click the button name //Start// instead of //Stop//.
 After that, follow the steps in the section [Normal interface update procedures](#normal_update) found at the end of this guide.

 == <a name="bricked"></a>Reprogramming a bricked bootloader ==
 If you were directed to this section, then your bootloader has been bricked and will require a debugger to reprogram it.
 After the bootloader has been reprogrammed, all that remains is updating its interface.
 Begin by following the steps below.